Richard Joseph

 Richard Joseph (23 April 1953 – 4 March 2007) was an English computer game composer, musician and sound specialist.
 He had a career spanning 20 years starting in the early days of gaming on the C64 and the Amiga and onto succeeding formats.
+He is best known for games like Barbarian: The Ultimate Warrior, Sensible Soccer, The Chaos Engine, and Cannon Fodder.

 Biography

 Prior to working in games Richard Joseph had a fleeting career in the music industry working with artists such as Trevor Horn and Hugh Padgham.
 He released one solo single on EMI and was part of the group CMU which released two albums (although Joseph was only involved with the second, Space Cabaret) on Transatlantic before evolving into jazz funk band Shakatak.

 Joseph was noted in game audio for bringing "real" voice actors into a game (Mega Lo Mania), the use of interactive music (Chaos Engine), working with established recording artists (Betty Boo on Magic Pockets, Captain Sensible on Sensible Soccer, Brian May on Rise of the Robots and John Foxx on Gods and Speedball 2), and featuring vocals in title tunes.

 In the late 1980s and early 1990s, he produced soundtracks for development teams Sensible Software and the Bitmap Brothers.
 He is also credited with the soundtrack to the C64 version of the hit Defender of the Crown.